PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 {{ tip(tip="I noticed that some plugins have defined a Makefile.
 They follow the [mini.nvim](https://github.com/echasnovski/mini.nvim) template.
 The make command doesn't need to be executed for the plugin to work.
-What is in the repo is already full plugin that can be loaded to Neovim.
+What is in the repo is already fully defined plugin that can be loaded to the Neovim.

-When Nix makes derivation with standard call `mkDerivation`, and it finds the Makefile, it automatically tries to build it.
-This might fail, and it's not necessary for plugin to work.
-To skip this automatic build include argument `skipBuild = true` into the set passed to `buildVimPlugin`.") }}
+When Nix makes derivation with standard `mkDerivation` call, and it finds the Makefile, it automatically tries to build it.
+This might fail, and it's not necessary for the plugin to work.
+To skip this automatic build include `skipBuild = true` into the set passed to `buildVimPlugin` function.") }}

 Next, you can add the plugin to the plugin list as usual.